pierregillon/Reqnroll.Extensions.FluentTableAsserter/readme.md

       | Sam Doe  | sam.doe@gmail.com  |
 ```

-You can write the assertion like this:
+You can write the following assertion:

 ```csharp
 [Then(@"the customer list is")]